 Highly developed leadership training programs are being offered to youth at Christian residential camps across Canada and the results are having a significant impact on Canadian churches and ministries.
 The success of youth leadership training in the Christian summer camp setting reveals that these programs are a key resource for churches as they plan for the future and seek to move forward in the current culture.
 Because youth leadership training programs offered by Christian camps in Canada are strategic to reaching and developing young Christian leaders, churches that are intentional about involvement with them will make a vital contribution to the future of Christianity and Christian ministry.

-Julie Bayley is Associate Director at Camp Qwanoes.
-She has been in senior leadership at Camp Qwanoes since 1995 and has extensive experience in leadership training and program development, camp management, marketing and communications, writing and editing, strategic planning, public relations, and church planting.
+Julie Bayley currently is working toward a Master of Theological Studies degree at Tyndale University.
+Now Associate Director, she has been in senior leadership at Camp Qwanoes since 1995 and has extensive experience in leadership training and program development, camp management, marketing and communications, writing and editing, strategic planning, public relations, and church planting.
 Julie and her three children are graduates of youth leadership programs of Camp Qwanoes.

 Bayley, Julie.
 “Camp Youth Leadership Training: A Hidden Resource for the Church.”
 Northwest Institute for Ministry Education Research. www.nimer.ca (retrieved [Date Accessed]).